perpetual-education-personal/affinity-designer-wishlist/README.md

 # Affinity Designer feature wishlist

+We'd better start off by clarifying that we absolutly LOVE Affinity Designer.
+It's so fun to use.
+After using many many different vector graphics applications for over 20 years now, it's the most fun.
+It truly is - a concious pleaure to use it - every time.

 We're going to keep any notes about what we're missing in Affinity designer / that keeps us stuck using Adobe Illustrator for some things - _here_.

 (and we'll keep them in order of desire)